What is Selenium? Getting started with Automation Testing

 • Selenium RC Client – (It is a library that contains the code of your programming language)

-But the issue with RC was that each transaction with its server was very time consuming which makes it a slow tool as well.
+But the issue with RC was that each transaction with its server was very time-consuming, which made it a slow tool as well.
 It has also been observed that in many cases it takes hours to accomplish just a single test case.

-RC is being deprecated since the release of Selenium V3 and had moved to the legacy package.
-However, you can still download and use RC, but you are not going to find the support for it anywhere.
+RC is being deprecated since the release of Selenium V3 and has moved to the legacy package.
+However, you can still download and use RC, but you are not going to find support for it anywhere.

-But on the bright side there is no point in using something which is outdated and is replaced with much advanced and efficient tool which is Selenium WebDriver.
+But on the bright side, there is no point in using something that is outdated and is replaced with a much advanced and efficient tool which is Selenium WebDriver.

 2. Selenium IDE (Integrated Development Environment)

-The vital feature of IDE was the ability of record and playback where test cases were created via recording the transactions between user and web browser.
-Later these tests were available to be played back n number of times.
+The vital feature of an IDE was the ability to record and playback, where test cases were created by recording the transactions between the user and the web browser.
+Later, these tests were available to be played back n number of times.

-One most important advantage with Selenium IDE is that you can export the tests that were created via using plugin in multiple languages like: Java, Python, and Ruby etc.
+One most important advantages with Selenium IDE is that you can export the tests that were created by using the plugin in multiple languages, like: Java, Python, and Ruby etc.

 1. The plugin was available only for Mozilla Firefox.

-2. You can only record simple tests and testing of dynamic web applications is not possible.
+1. You can only record simple tests, and testing of dynamic web applications is not possible.

-3. You cannot script the test cases using programming logics.
+1. You cannot script the test cases using programming logic.

 3. Selenium Grid